 In some cases, dental sealants may also be appropriate for baby teeth, such as when a child’s baby teeth have deep depressions and grooves.
 Because baby teeth play such an important role in holding the correct spacing for permanent teeth, it’s important to keep these teeth healthy so they are not lost too early.

-Applying sealant at Rely dental in Irving and Benbrook is a simple and painless process.
+Applying sealant at Rely dental in Irving is a simple and painless process.
 It takes only a few minutes for your dentist or hygienist to apply the sealant to seal each tooth.
 The application steps are as follows:

-Sealants at Rely dental in Irving and Benbrook can protect teeth from decay for up to 10 years, but they need to be checked for chipping or wearing at regular dental check-ups.
+Sealants at Rely dental in Irving can protect teeth from decay for up to 10 years, but they need to be checked for chipping or wearing at regular dental check-ups.
 Your dentist can replace sealants as necessary.